tedsluis/ansible-dump1090/README.md

 Before you run my playbooks, you should inspect what you are about to execute!

-This way you can list all the playbook task:
+This way you can list all the playbook tasks:
 ````
 $ ansible-playbook --list-tasks installbasics.yml